copperwater/xNetHack/doc/xnh-changelog-9.0.md

 - Bone items now have a +1 damage bonus against ghosts and shades.
 - Saving grace will not alleviate death from falling into open air and splattering on the ground below.
-- Several xNetHack themed rooms have been converted to fills, allowing them to fill the oddly shaped rooms rather than only appearing in rectangular rooms.
-- The xNetHack "garden" themed room is removed (but the vanilla "garden" themed room fill is still present).
 - Grappling hooks can no longer generate as plastic or glass.
 - Glass weapons as well as armor are subject to the 3-stages-of-cracking system, instead of randomly shattering.
 Like armor, a glass weapon taking a light